SquareSR/Testing-Red-Classic/README.md

 > Note that your cursor is ON SQUIRTLE

 Menu after picking up this Carbos:
-- Teach HM04 Strength to Squirtle over Tackle
+- Down 1 teach HM04 Strength to Squirtle over Tackle
-- Use Carbos on Nidoking
+- Up 2 use both Carbos on Nidoking
 - Slot 3 use the Super Repel
 - Scroll to the bottom of the bag (leave the cursor on Cancel)